Jocelyn-JE/CDIB/README.md

-# My Discord Bot
+# FireBuildWorld

-This is a Discord bot that integrates with the Crafty Controller API to start and stop a Minecraft server.
+This is a Discord bot that integrates with the Crafty Controller API to manipulate a Minecraft server.

 ## Setup